 Your university qualifications cannot be considered instead of your upper secondary (high school) qualifications.
 However, the results from your previous university studies may help you meet the specific entry requirements for a course or programme.
 We therefore recommend that you submit documentation of your university studies.

-If your documents are in any other language, you must also submit an official translation of the documents into Swedish or English.
-Official means that your translation must be completed by a translation company or a person who works as a translator.
+You must submit your documents in the original language.
+You must also provide an official translation of your documents.
+Official means that your translation must be completed as well as signed and stamped by a translation company or a person who works as a translator.
+Accepted languages for translations are Swedish and English

 Your name and birthdate must match on all documents